top of page

 The verb 'declare' has its roots in the Latin word 'declarare,' which is a combination of 'de,' meaning 'thoroughly' or 'completely,' and 'clarare,' meaning 'to make clear' or 'to announce.'
 This etymology underscores the core idea of making something thoroughly clear or announcing it explicitly.
 In the evolution of the word from Latin to English, 'declare' retained its fundamental meaning of making an official or formal statement, announcement, or proclamation.
 It conveys the notion of presenting information definitively and authoritatively, reflecting its origins in the Latin language.

-Find the meaning of declare:
+Find the correct meaning of the verb declare:

 Try Again!